1. Previous: Chapter 1

 Error

-Instead of using an expression body, it’s better to use a block body for this function instead:
+Instead of using an expression body, let’s use a block body for this function instead.

 var counter = 0